Arrabbiata Pasta Recipe

-Arrabiata Pasta is a popular Italian recipe that features a sauce made with spicy red chili peppers and tomatoes.
-In fact, the word “arrabiata” means angry in Italian, which refers to the bold spiciness of the dish.
+Arrabbiata Pasta is a traditional Italian recipe where pasta is tossed in a spicy tomato sauce made with garlic, red chili flakes, herbs, and olive oil.
+In fact, the word “arrabbiata” means “angry” in Italian, a reference to the fiery heat of the dish.

 Ingredients You Need

-• Pasta: I use fusilli pasta in my recipe.
+- Pasta: I use fusilli pasta in my Arrabbiata Pasta recipe.
 However, as mentioned above, you certainly can swap with whatever hearty pasta you like.
-Traditional arrabiata is made with penne, but you can even use macaroni, rigatoni, ziti or shell pasta.
+Traditional arrabbiata is made with penne, but you can even use macaroni, rigatoni, ziti or shell pasta.

-• Spices and seasonings: Garlic, basil and red chili peppers add great spicy, earthy flavor to the sauce.
+- Spices and seasonings: Garlic, basil and red chili peppers add great spicy, earthy flavor to the arrabbiata sauce.
 Use your choice of chopped fresh red chili peppers (chilies) or crushed red pepper chili flakes.
 The fresh peppers will have a bit more heat to them than the dried flakes.
-You even can use simple red chili powder if fresh chiles or red chili flakes aren’t available.
+You even can use simple red chili powder or cayenne if fresh chiles or red chili flakes aren’t available.

-• Make your own chilli flakes: I did not have fresh red chilies on hand, so I ground some dried Kashmiri red chilies to get chili flakes.
-This also gave a nice red color to the arrabiata sauce.
+- Make your own chilli flakes: I did not have fresh red chilies on hand, so I ground some dried Kashmiri red chilies to get chili flakes.
+This also gave a nice red color to the arrabbiata sauce.

 Cook Pasta